Letterbox distribution and marketing

 2) From there, printed materials have more lastability with people due to their physical nature.
 The digital space is crowded and fleeting, which often means digital ads disappear just as quickly as they arrived.
 Letterbox drops often enable your message to be seen for longer by customers.

-4) Right now, the letterbox marketing space is less cluttered compared to other marketing channels.
+4) Right now, the letterbox distribution and marketing space is less cluttered compared to other marketing channels.
 The average Australian household only receives around two to three pieces of unaddressed promotional items per week.
 Just compare that to how many Facebook ads you see in your feed every day!

 5) Flyers and delivered promotional collateral offers your business a way to really be creative and make a lasting impression.
 Everyone checks emails and digital platforms – all the time – so often it’s quite easy to lose interest, whereas something creative and innovative delivered to a letterbox can really resonate with a recipient and drive direct action.